LAbou-Assaleh/Last-of-the-Weave/PROGRESS.md

 - Thoroughly tested fix across different scenarios and character selections
 - Updated GitHub Pages deployment with the robust character selection system

+### Bug Identification and Analysis - March 22, 2025

+- Conducted comprehensive code review to identify critical gameplay bugs:
+  - Discovered missing collision detection implementation (checkCollision function referenced but not defined)
+  - Found incomplete combat system implementation with auto-attack functionality partially working
+  - Identified issues with wave spawning system needing enhancements for proper difficulty scaling
+  - Located visual feedback gaps for combat interactions
+- Analyzed dependencies between game systems:
+  - Determined that collision detection is a prerequisite for proper combat functionality
+  - Identified that enemy attack system depends on collision detection
+  - Found that wave management system needs improvements for game progression

 ## Current Status

 The project now has a fully functional character selection system and advanced movement mechanics implemented on top of the core gameplay.
 Players can select from three character types (Warrior, Mage, Ranger), each with unique stats and attributes, and move around the game world with smooth controls that include momentum-based physics and a dash ability for quick evasive maneuvers.
 The movement system provides visual feedback through trail effects and dash animations.

-Enemies spawn and follow the player, and the basic game loop is working.
+Enemies spawn and follow the player, but collision detection between players and enemies is incomplete, preventing proper combat functionality.
+The auto-attack system is partially implemented but cannot function correctly without collision detection.
+The wave spawning system works at a basic level but needs enhancements for proper difficulty scaling and boss waves.

 The canvas rendering system provides a solid foundation for future visual enhancements.
-The next steps will focus on implementing collision detection, combat system, and experience/leveling mechanics.
+The next steps will focus on implementing collision detection, completing the combat system, and enhancing the wave spawning system.

 ## Next Steps

-- Implement collision detection between player and enemies
+- Implement proper collision detection between player and enemies
-- Create combat system with auto-attack functionality
+- Fix the combat system to enable auto-attack functionality
+- Enhance wave spawning system with proper difficulty scaling
+- Add boss waves every 10 waves
 - Develop experience and leveling system
 - Add ability selection and upgrade system
 - Implement game state management (start, pause, game over)